awslabs/aws-encryption-sdk-specification/proposals/2020-06-26_decrypt-max-header-size-max-body-size/proposal.md

-Most ESDK implementations have a way to mitigate some of these concerns through user specified controls on the Decrypt operation, however these controls are not described in our specification, and are not consistent across implementations.
+Most ESDK implementations have a way to mitigate some of these concerns through user specified controls on the Decrypt operation, however these controls are not described in our specification and are not consistent across implementations.

 This change clearly defines the specification for two inputs,